ORNL/AdditiveFOAM/reference/amr.md

 | **`targetCellLoad`** | A variable look-ahead interval chosen to approach a target number of cells per process |
 | **`none`** | No AdditiveFOAM refinement marker |

 The top-level `refinement` dictionary is optional and defaults to `model none`.
-Users select the model and source-specific buffer sizes in `constant/heatSourceDict`, then configure refinement limits and optional load balancing in `constant/dynamicMeshDict`.
+Users select the model and source-specific buffer sizes in `constant/heatSourceDict`, then configure refinement limits and optional runtime redistribution in `constant/dynamicMeshDict`.

 To enable AMR:

 1. Select `timeStep`, `uniformTimeIntervals`, or `targetCellLoad` in `constant/heatSourceDict` and provide one buffer for each named heat source.
 2. Configure OpenFOAM's `refiner` in `constant/dynamicMeshDict`, including `refineInterval 1`, `maxRefinement`, and `maxCells`.
-3. Add the `loadBalancer` and a redistribution method in `system/decomposeParDict` when the refined mesh should be redistributed in parallel.
+3. Add the mesh `distributor` and a parallel redistribution method in `system/decomposeParDict` when the refined mesh should be redistributed in parallel.
 4. During the run, inspect the reported cell count and load imbalance.
 With `dumpLevel true`, reconstruct and visualize `cellLevel` and `refinementField` in ParaView to confirm where refinement is requested and applied.

 <figure class="documentation-figure">